rebeccaringuette/kamodo-core/README.md

 * python-forge
 * requests
 * incremental
+* pycapnp

-The antlr package may be necessary for rendering latex rendering in a notebook
+The antlr package may be necessary for rendering latex in a notebook

 ```sh
 conda install antlr-python-runtime